Stellantis supplier seeks court order to compel chip supply for Jeep plant

 "The process of restarting a fab after this sort of freezing weather event is complicated and time-consuming," NXP wrote, saying that "complex residual repairs" could continue until the end of June.

+Hyundai faces production disruption from April due to chip shortage - FT

-(Reporting by Ben Klayman in Detroit and Stephen Nellis in San Francisco; Editing by Leslie Adler)
+(Reporting by Ben Klayman in Detroit and Stephen Nellis in San Francisco; Editing by Leslie Adler and Nick Zieminski)

 ((Stephen.Nellis@thomsonreuters.com; (415) 344-4934;))